grantila/react-ancestry/README.md

 This package provides a React component which tells you the ancestry of this component, up until the root component.

-It uses React internals, and can therefore potentially fail for certain versions of React, but is tested on React 16 (dev/prod build) and React 17 (dev/prod build).
+It uses React internals, and can therefore potentially fail (return an empty array) for untested versions of React.
+It is currently tested on React 16 (dev/prod build) and React 17 (dev/prod build).

+If you have a production build of your app, the component names may be shortened/uglified.

 # API